-Do you have the proper tools in place that will allow you to track your website visitors, know what search terms they are entering to get to your site or if they stuck around or shared their contact information with you?
+Do you have the proper tools in place that will allow you to track your website visitors?
+Know what search terms they are entering to get to your site?
+How about if they stuck around or shared their contact information with you?

 In order to get in tune with why visitors are coming to your site and who is sticking around you need to do a couple of things in addition to the essential website elements that every website needs.